vZome/vzome/README.md

 (These instructions are for Linux or Mac, or any other Unix.
 They can be adapted for Windows fairly easily.)

 The build is implemented using Maven, and most dependencies are captured in the POM file.
+Most of the dependencies will be pulled by Maven automatically, but there are two special requirements.
+One is the [vzome-core](https://github.com/vorth/vzome-core/) project, which must be built locally, so that the JAR appears in your local Maven repository to satisfy the dependency.

-However, vZome still uses Java3d, a somewhat outmoded Java scenegraph technology, and the latest version of Java3d is not available in any Maven repository.
+The other special requirement is Java3d, and the latest version of Java3d is not available in any Maven repository.
 Therefore, you must seed your local Maven repository with the Java3d JAR files before attempting the build, using the following steps:

     curl http://jogamp.org/deployment/java3d/1.6.0-pre11/vecmath.jar > vecmath.jar
     mvn install:install-file -DgroupId=org.jogamp.java3d -Dpackaging=jar -Dversion=1.6.0 -DartifactId=vecmath -Dfile=vecmath.jar